 Originally a private mansion home, the historic Wilburton Inn and its various guest houses are situated amid a picture-perfect 30-acre estate that you'll love exploring in the fall.
 You'll encounter more than vibrant leaves as you stroll the estate.
 Dr. Albert Levis, who purchased the property in 1987 and continues to run it with his family, shares his eclectic sculpture collection on the inn's grounds.

 The resort is set high atop a central Vermont mountain on 700 private acres of woods and meadows next to a large lake.
 There are rooms in the main lodge, luxury cabins, and guesthouses.
-Relax in the heated outdoor swimming pool, adjacent to the spa and event barn, and go kayaking on the lake.
+After a day of awing at the autumn colors, relax in the heated outdoor swimming pool adjacent to the spa and barn or go kayaking on the lake.

+This historic and elegant resort with a challenging, mountain-view golf course offers a wonderful base from which to explore fall foliage in Vermont.
 Located in the Green Mountains and founded in 1769, the Equinox, now a Marriott Luxury Collection property, has fine accommodations, on-site dining at five venues from a steakhouse to the historic Marsh Tavern, and a full-service spa.
-Relax in the resort's 75-foot heated indoor pool, and enjoy the views of fall's changing kaleidoscope outdoors.
+Relax in the resort's 75-foot heated indoor pool while you enjoy the views of fall's changing kaleidoscope outdoors.

-Sugar Lodge is located less than a half-mile from Sugarbush ski resort, where fall activities include hiking, mountain biking, golf and scenic lift rides.
+Sugar Lodge is located less than a half-mile from Sugarbush Ski Resort, where fall activities include hiking, mountain biking, golf, and scenic lift rides.